A SAD REALITY:

 One of the leaders of the Salvation Army for France and Belgium recently wrote to me: ” Certain songs of the past truly prepared hearts for preaching.
 There was a song in particular that moved hard hearts: ‘I would like to tell you on my knees how sweet the love of Christ is…’

-From George Whitfield, the great English revivalist, to 20th century Finish missionary Kalevi Lehtinen.
+From George Whitefield, the great English revivalist, to 20th century Finish missionary Kalevi Lehtinen.
 From Chinese minister John Sung to Dutch evangelist Johann Marsbach.

 There are many testimonies of those ‘notorious sinners’ who came under conviction of sin at the moment the Gospel was sung.